mendersoftware/mender-docs/07.Server-installation/09.Direct-upload/docs.md

 * The `mender-cli` tool.
 You can find information about how to download it and the installation steps in the [Downloads section](../../10.Downloads/docs.md#mender-cli) from this documentation.

-* To use the direct upload feature, the user needs to have at least the Deployments Manager and Releases Manager roles.
+* To use the direct upload feature, the user must have at least the Deployments Manager and Releases Manager roles.

 * Enable the feature on the server by applying the [helm charts](https://github.com/mendersoftware/mender-helm#complete-list-of-parameters) with:
     * `deployments.directUpload.enabled` to `true`